 This course is designed to help introduce students to the major social, political, economic, cultural, intellectual and diplomatic trends that created, shaped, and influenced Western Civilization from its beginnings to about 1700 A.D.
 Emphasis will be placed on the interaction of these factors, the problems posed and the various responses made to them, and how these factors still influence modern societies.
-Prerequisites: none, but college-level reading and writing skills are needed to prepare required papers.
 ACTS #: HIST 1213 (3 SCH)